Naked Lunch: European and American publication

 Inspired by the attention around Big Tables excerpts, Olympia Press reconsidered its rejection and published the novel.
 Olympia first published the English-language Naked Lunch in France in July 1959.

 Grove Press bought the American publication rights, and initially planned to exclude the chapters describing Hassan's "Rumpus Room" and A.J.'s party.
 Burroughs himself had called those sections "pornographic" and expected they would be cut from a US release, although he also felt they constituted a political argument against capital punishment.
 Ultimately, Grove decided to publish the novel uncensored, encouraged by the praise the book had received from Norman Mailer and Mary McCarthy.
 Naked Lunch was first published in the US on November 20, 1962, and sold over 14,000 copies in the first 4 months.
 The US edition included a new appendix by Burroughs titled "Deposition: Testimony Concerning a Sickness".
 Burroughs originally wrote the deposition in response to a legal hearing in Paris; the text asserts that he and his novel do not promote the use of drugs.
 Allen Ginsberg criticized this appendix; he found it overly moralizing and felt Burroughs was avoiding responsibility for his own work.

 In 1962, the novel was translated into German, but the publishers intentionally left the most explicit sections in untranslated English.
 In 1964, it was published in the United Kingdom by John Calder.
-Calder avoided selling the book to wholesalers and only distributed small print runs at a high price to avoid legal attention, and successfully avoided prosecution.
+Calder avoided selling the book to wholesalers and only distributed small print runs at a high price to avoid legal attention and thus evade prosecution or censorship.